ckunakom/resume/README.md

 # My Resume
-A resume page as an alternative to the pdf version... and to also show off my coding skills to market myself 😁
+A resume page as an alternative to the pdf version... and to also show off my skills to market myself 😁